Cupolas of Capitalism

 Italianate Style State Capitol Building

 capped with a small octagonal domed cupola.
 120 feet tall.
-More info offsite with several building articles and photos from the Nevada state website.
+More info offsite with a few Adobe pdf articles discussing myths in connection with its building history from the Nevada State Library and Archives.
+Official e-cards feature the historic capitol and the newer buildings in the capitol complex.
 Also offsite are a photo history from the National Park Service; a short photo essay from Valerie Mockaitis; a building description and photo from the Carson City Convention and Visitors Bureau website; and a photo gallery from Edward Crim.

 New Hampshire State House.
 Historic postcard image courtesy of Chris Miller.

 with later Neoclassical / Beaux Arts remodeling.
 Central octagonal drum capped with dome, cupola, and an eagle sculpture.
 Approx. 150 feet tall.
 More info offsite with this official building description and a history of the House of Representatives.
-Also available is this short description and photo.
+Tour info is available at the Visitor Center.
+The Concord Public Library's Amsden Manuscript includes a chapter on the early history of the capitol.
+It offers a rare photo of the capitol building with its original two story wings and domed cupola tower.
+Also available is a photo gallery from Edward Crim.

 1845, major remodeling, with 3rd floor, porticos, and new dome added and facade extended / John Notman.